RithigaMurugesan/Milk-Adulteration-Detector/README.md

 - Salt
 - Synthetic milk

 To use multispectral sensing + electrical conductivity for higher reliability.
 To apply machine learning (Logistic Regression) for intelligent classification.
-To display results on a mobile application instantly
+To display results on a mobile application instantly.